 MovieWeb 55 Best Comedy Movies of All Time

-MovieWeb 50+ Best Horror Movies of All Time, Ranked
+MovieWeb 100 Best Horror Movies of All Time, Ranked

-Movie Review Query Engine MRQE's 100 Best Ranked Films!—The best films of all time according to its metric form a mainstream list.
+Movie Review Query Engine MRQE's 100 Best Ranked Films!—The best films of all time according to its metric form a strongly mainstream list.
 This link is from the Internet Archive.

 National Film Preservation Board National Film Registry—The Board chooses 25 American films per year for the National Film Registry.
 The result is a mainstream list.